ashfaqur/foreign-exchange-service/docs/Development.md

 # Exchange rate client query

-Query the exchange rate data from the bundesbank
+Query exchange rate data from the Bundesbank.

 SDMX = Statistical Data and Metadata eXchange

-An international standard for Exchanging statistical data between institutions used by Banks etc.
+An international standard for exchanging statistical data between institutions used by banks, etc.

 Bundesbank SDMX Webservice endpoint